cqframework/cqf-ruler/README.md

 ### Class Specific Utilities

 Utility or Helper methods that are associated with a single class should go into a class that has the pluralized name of the associated class.
 For example, utilities for `Client` should go into the `Clients` class.
-The ensures that the utility class is focused on one aspect and allows for more readable code:
+This ensures that the utility class is focused on one class and allows for more readable code:

 `Clients.forUrl("test.com")`